Welcome to the Center for Neurodynamics

 Professor Brit Brogaard recently discussed her work on savant syndrome on ABC's Nightline.
 To see the full episode, click here.

 Frank Moss (1934-2011)

 The Center for Neurodynamics, the UMSL community, and many scientists throughout the world continue to mourn the loss of Frank Moss.
-January 4, 2013 marked the second anniversary of his death, and his friends and colleagues still find it difficult to wrap their minds around the idea that he is gone.
+January 4, 2015 marked the fourth anniversary of his death, and his friends and colleagues still find it difficult to wrap their minds around the idea that he is gone.

 This past year has seen several international workshops held in Frank’s honor.
-A special Focus Issue of the journal Chaos is currently in press, dedicated to Frank, and collecting a wide range of papers in the field of complex stochastic dynamics in biology, which he helped to found.
-The Focus Issue appeared in December 2011.
+A special Focus Issue of the journal Chaos appeared in December 2011, dedicated to Frank, and collecting a wide range of papers in the field of complex stochastic dynamics in biology, which he helped to found.